AusDTO/gov-au-alpha/_includes/content/starting-a-business/permits-and-licenses/2015-01-01-location-intro.1.md

-## Shop location
+## Where is your shop located?

-Businesses need to notify local council of their shop location before they can trade, the shop location is the street address.
+Enter your shop address below.